-Egg grading and handling is a messy process, and keeping the equipment clean is very challenging.
+Egg grading and handling is a messy process, and keeping the equipment clean is very challenging..
 While every effort must be made to maintain high levels of cleanliness to comply with food safety regulations, between cleanings the equipment inevitably gets dirty with egg residue throughout the grader.
+Within this messy environment, it is important to maintain acceptable printing results throughout a production run.

 Maintenance requirements are highly correlated to the location of the coding equipment and to the cleanup procedures.
-In-line egg coding just downstream of the transfer area is potentially the messiest area, since graders often eject eggs in this area, eggs sometimes slip out of the grippers and water often drips.
+In-line egg coding just downstream of the transfer area is potentially the messiest area, since graders often eject eggs in this area, eggs sometimes slip out of the grippers and water and leakers often drip.
 It is important to institute procedures to ensure that coding isn't interrupted by errant egg debris that prevents other eggs from being coded properly.
-It is also important to have recovery procedures in place to quickly correct any interruptions in the coding capability, which includes training staff to spot-check for improperly-coded eggs.
+It is also important to have recovery procedures in place to quickly correct any interruptions in the coding capability, which includes training staff to spotcheck for improperly-coded eggs.